The agency responsible for prosecuting a crime depends on a

 within the general rule.
 For a more detailed explanation of responsibility for

-certain misdemeanors and gross misdemeanors, contact House Research.
+certain misdemeanors and gross misdemeanors, contact Minnesota House Research Department.

 |Gross Misdemeanors - Metro Counties